Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Brown hamburger and drain.
 Add can of refried beans, 1 can of sauce, and sprinkle 1 handful of shredded cheese into hamburger, and stir until thoroughly mixed.

 Easy, you use frozen burritos, lots of cheese, everyone likes it and easy to change up!
 Mix the cheese soup and enchilada sauce together.
-Pour half on the bottom of a 8x8 or a 9x13 inch (will be little big, but ok) pan.
-Microwave the burritos for a minute.

 This page contains creamy enchilada recipes.
 Creamy enchiladas are quick and easy to make for any meal.